Welcome to today's edition of the BBC in the Midlands Today.

 In the West Midlands, the BBC's main base is at The Mailbox - a city centre shopping and leisure mall in Birmingham.
 Described as a "state of the art" production base, with only a small space for the regional nightly news, these are 'studios' without a network TV studio!

-The Mailbox is home to the local radio station, a reduced amount of programming for the Asian Network (most programming currently is made in London) and very little for the mainstream national radio networks (due to more radio cutbacks at Birmingham in 2012).
+The Mailbox is home to the local radio station, programming for the Asian Network (with some programming currently made in London) and very little for the mainstream national radio networks (due to more radio cutbacks at Birmingham in 2012).
 The exception is The Archers which was originally commissioned by the BBC regional service in 1950 (although its radio studio lies idle for 3 weeks of every month and this gives us a cause for concern.
 It could be put to more productive use, such as becoming a cost effective and convenient central location for Radio 4 drama).

 The Mailbox was previously the base for the highly acclaimed and award winning Factual Unit.
 This team produced prestigious and highly rated programmes such as Coast (countlessly repeated), Countryfile (the only programme that was made for the peak-time BBC television schedule in Birmingham) and the long running and internationally acclaimed Sky at Night, amongst many others.
 In 2012 this unit was closed and the staff either transferred elsewhere or accepted redundancy.